MaximilianAzendorf/wassign/README.md

 ### The problem

-Given are three sets: timeslots, events and persons.
-Each person has a specified preferences towards all events (e.g. 100 meaning "i really want to attend this event" and 0 meaning "i do not want to attend this event").
+Given are three sets: sets, choices and persons.
+Each person has a specified preferences towards all choices (e.g. 100 meaning "i really want to attend this choice" and 0 meaning "i do not want to attend this choice").

 We now want to match

-1. events to timeslots, such that each event is assigned to exactly one timeslot
+1. events to sets, such that each event is assigned to exactly one set
-2. persons to events, such that each person is in exactly one workshop *per slot*.
+2. persons to events, such that each person is in exactly one choice *per set*.

 while respecting the preferences given by the persons "as much as possible".
-Additionally, each workshop has a minimum and a maximum number of participants.
+Additionally, each choice has a minimum and a maximum number of choosers.

 ### The solution